Brown: Support ‘swelling’ for Labour under Starmer’s leadership

 “We’ve left the EU, that means we’ve left the single market, and there’s no case for rejoining,” he said.

-Instead he said he wants to improve elements of the trade deal with the EU signed by former PM Boris Johnson to reduce trade barriers and resolve the issues of the Northern Ireland Protocol.
+Instead he said he wants to improve elements of the trade deal with the EU signed by Mr Johnson to reduce trade barriers and resolve the issues of the Northern Ireland Protocol.

 “In all of the discussions I’m having with international leaders and businesses, nobody is talking about rejoining the single market,” he said.